Aspects of Jesus

 Thomas Jefferson on Judaism and the "apostle" Paul:

-The Old Testament was of no interest to Jefferson, who regarded Jesus as
+The Old Testament was of no interest to Jefferson, who regarded Yeshua as

 a reformer of "the depraved religion of his own country."
 He further